 To receive financial Aid Abroad students must adhere to all deadlines, policies and procedures of the Office of Financial Aid (OFA) .
 In addition to the following steps:

 Complete the Education Abroad Budget Form (after acceptance to program) and give it to Justin Davis in OFA to approve eligibility.

 Enrollment Verification Form

 Complete the Enrollment Verification Form for each semester you are abroad and send it to the Education Abroad Director.
 The on-site international coordinator will also need to sign this form.

 Have the Education Abroad Director verify full-time enrollment and notify the Registrar's Office and OFA.

 Your aid will be disbursed to your bank account on file with UNC within a few days of receipt of all completed forms.
 This means you will need to bring enough money to get by until courses begin.

-Study Abroad scholarships
+Education Abroad scholarships

 Many scholarships are available through foundations, non-profits, governments, private donors, and UNC affiliated program providers.
 We strongly encourage you to apply to one or many of them.
 Of course, this is not a comprehensive list of all the opportunities available so be sure to do your own research.